joshbegley/nyt-latest/previous.md

 `Having made an outstanding contribution to Liverpool’s title-winning side, Arne Slot had been keen for Heitinga to stay at Anfield`\
 https://nytimes.com/athletic/6993857/2026/01/24/john-heitinga-tottenham-frank/

-**Behind the boos: Inside Mitch Marner’s return to Toronto**\
+**Behind the boos: Inside Mitch Marner's return to Toronto**\
-`Marner’s return to Toronto after nine seasons with the organization was an anticipated but also strange day for the former Maple Leafs star.`\
+`Marner's return to Toronto after nine seasons with the organization was an anticipated but also strange day for the former Maple Leafs star.`\
 https://nytimes.com/athletic/6995345/2026/01/24/mitch-marner-maple-leafs-golden-knights/

 **An Unlikely Source of Crypto Innovation: Afghanistan**\